 The Board is responsible for setting the business strategy and overall corporate governance of the Company.
-The Marina Manager and Financial Controller of the Company attended meetings of the Board as and when requested.
+The General Manager and Chief Operating Officer of the Company attended meetings of the Board as and when requested.
 The attendance of such persons during Board meetings is designed to ensure that all the directors have direct access to the day-to-day management of the Company's business and to, inter alia, ensure that the policies and strategies adopted by the Board are successfully implemented by the Company.

-The Company also owns 45% shareholding in Çeşme Marina Yatirim, Turizm ve Işletmeleri Anonim Şirketi ("IC Cesme"), which company owns and operates a marina in Cesme, Turkey.
+The Company also owns a 45% shareholding in IC Cesme which company owns and operates a marina in Cesme, Turkey.
 The operations of the said marina are vested in the board of directors of IC Cesme and the marina's general manager (Mr Can Alkatan).